 The Minister's Innovation Challenge 2024

-Up to 40 teams of Year 8 students from WA public schools will participate in The Minister’s Innovation Challenge 2024.
+Forty teams of Year 8 students from WA public schools are participating in The Minister’s Innovation Challenge 2024.
 Students will use design thinking to develop innovative solutions to local issues or problems.

 The Minister’s Innovation Challenge aims to ensure our young people are better prepared to lead and innovate in our changing world.
 It forms part of the Career Learning Toolkit developed to address the critical need for career learning for secondary school students.

 The challenge provides an opportunity for a broad range of Year 8 students to engage in entrepreneurial education.
-Students are supported by a teacher from their school and a local industry mentor, who will provide advice and valuable insights.
+A teacher from each participating school will coordinate their team of students and help students engage with the online lessons.
+A local industry mentor will provide advice and valuable insights.

-The challenge will be delivered online by Bloom The Centre for Youth Innovation (Bloom).
+The challenge is delivered online by Bloom The Centre for Youth Innovation (Bloom).

 Key dates and activities